June is now upon us and that means it is time to take a look at the construction projects in Denver.

 Just a stone’s throw away is the site of the 22-story 1401 Lawrence project.
 The building has now reached its top floor.
 This is another Denver project where The Beck Group designed the building and is also serving as the general contractor.

 Over in Riverfront Park The Confluence is taking shape at 15th Street and Little Raven.
 The 288-unit building will feature studio, one, two, and three bedroom apartments.
 The Confluence will reach 34 floors once finished.
+The Confluence is now rising at a pace of one floor a week.

 Next is a look at the construction site of the 12-story Kimpton Hotel